guidok91/spark-movies-etl/README.md

 [Poetry](https://python-poetry.org/) is used for Python packaging and dependency management.

 ## CI/CD
-A Github Actions workflow for the CI/CD is defined [here](.github/workflows/ci-cd.yml) can be seen here [here](https://github.com/guidok91/spark-movies-etl/actions).
+A Github Actions workflow for CI/CD is defined [here](.github/workflows/ci-cd.yml) and can be seen [here](https://github.com/guidok91/spark-movies-etl/actions).

 The logic is as follows:
-* On PR creation:
+* On PR creation/update:
   * Run code checks and tests.
   * Build app **.
   * Release to S3 (to a specific location for the PR, e.g. `s3://movies-binaries/spark-movies-etl/PR-123`).